Data Protection Policy

 6.3 what measures can be put in place to address those risks and protect personal / sensitive data.

 7.1 Those responsible will keep written records of their processing activities.
-This will be done primarily in the College’s Information Asset Register.
-Each information asset (which will include personal data) will have an identified Information Asset Owner who will be responsible for the information and for logging a description of the processing on the register.
-Further details of the Information Asset Register are set out in Code of Practice 5.
+This will be done primarily in the College’s DART platform.
+Each information asset will have an identified Information Asset Owner who will be responsible for the information and for logging a description of the processing on the register.

 7.2 The College will conduct regular reviews of the personal data we process and update our documentation accordingly.
 This may include: